iayushhb/SAA-C03/README.md

 `Groups` : any collection of similar people with shared permissions such as system administrators, HR employees, finance teams, etc. Each user within their specified group will inherit the permissions set for the group.

 `Roles` : any software service that needs to be granted permissions to do its job, e.g- AWS Lambda needing write permissions to S3 or a fleet of EC2 instances needing read permissions from a RDS MySQL database.
+It's similar to IAM user, however instead of being assiciated with one person , a role is intended to be assumed by anyone who needs it.
+Roles are temporary.

 > It's best practice for users to _inherit permissions_ from groups.
 And that’s because if you didn’t then it would harder to manage people individually.